ropensci/roweb3/content/blog/2025-11-25-translation-devguide-pt/index.md

 Over time, rOpenSci organized several meetings to introduce the initiative, connect contributors, and keep the enthusiasm for the translation alive.
 The first of these was an online session ("[Translating the rOpenSci Dev Guide into Portuguese](/events/portuguese-translation/)"), where Pedro presented the translation workflow.
 Those interested in collaborating joined the rOpenSci Slack and began working on the revisions.

-As a next step to maintain engagement, a community call in Portuguese was held, "[A Comunidade R Fala Português](/commcalls/translation-portuguese/)", was held, marking the first rOpenSci event conducted in that language.
+As a next step to maintain engagement, a community call in Portuguese was held, "[The community speaks Portuguese](/commcalls/translation-portuguese/)", was held, marking the first rOpenSci event conducted in that language.
 In addition to sharing updates on the Portuguese translation project, the call highlighted other similar initiatives within the R community.
 To further encourage participation, a [translation hackathon](https://latinr.org/en/cronograma/translaton/translaton-en.html) was organized in partnership with the [LatinR](https://latinr.org/pt/) conference later that same year.
 Pedro Faria, Beatriz Milz, and Francesca Belem Lopes Palmeira led both activities, presenting the initiative, guiding discussions, and inspiring collaborative contributions.

 Over time, more people joined the project, and the translation was completed in October 2025.
 More than two years passed between the first translated lines and the completion of this collaborative translation initiative.